What is the European Semester?

 Annual Growth Survey (AGS)

-We produced a short analytical analysis of the AGS 2018 What priorities does the Commission highlight that impact rehabilitation services?
+Short analytical analysis of the AGS 2018 What priorities does the Commission highlight that impact rehabilitation services?
 December 2017

 Letter in response to AGS 2016 – EPR joint work with Social Services Europe – Highlighting the importance of social investment – EPR joint work with Social Services Europe – February 2016